 The building façade facing the street is of particular importance to the character of the subdivision.
-All dwellings must have a veranda, portico, porch or other similar entrance feature surrounding the front entrance and must be sympathetic to the overall dwelling design.
+Suitable windows must be provided to the front elevation and all dwellings should include a porch or similar feature surrounding the front entrance, which must be sympathetic to the overall dwelling design.

-The main pedestrian entry (front door) or access way to the main pedestrian entry must be visible from the primary street frontage.
+The main pedestrian entry (front door) or access way to the main pedestrian entry must be visible from the street frontage.
 Where the main pedestrian entry is not located on the front elevation, sufficient landscaping including the provision of a pergola or similar structure will be required in order to highlight the location of the entry.